Yolanda Griffith

-Yolanda Evette Griffith (born March 1, 1970) is an American professional basketball hall of fame player who played in both the ABL and WNBA.
-A former WNBA MVP, she is considered one of the greatest rebounders and defensive players in the history of Women's Basketball.
-She last played in the WNBA as a member of the Indiana Fever.
+Yolanda Evette Griffith (born March 1, 1970) is an American former professional basketball player who played in both the ABL and WNBA.
+An eight time WNBA All-Star, she was named the 1999 WNBA MVP and the WNBA Finals MVP in 2005 when she won the WNBA championship with the Sacramento Monarchs.
+One of the top defensive players in WNBA's history, she was the 1999 WNBA Defensive Player of the Year and led the league in rebounds and steals two times each.
 In 2011, she was voted in by fans as one of the top 15 players in WNBA history.
 She is sometimes called by her nicknames: "Yo" and "Yo-Yo".
-Since retiring from the professional ranks, Griffith was as assistant coach at the University of Massachusetts Amherst.
-She is currently an assistant coach with the Boston College Eagles.
 Griffith was inducted into the 2014 Women's Basketball Hall of Fame's class on her first year of eligibility.

-High school and college
+In 2021, she was inducted into the Naismith Basketball Hall of Fame.

+Early life

-Born in Chicago, Illinois, she attended George Washington Carver High School in the Chicago area.
-In her senior year (1988–1989), she was named in Parade Magazines All-American basketball team, as well as first team All-America in softball.
+Born in Chicago, Illinois, Griffith attended George Washington Carver High School in the Chicago area.
+In her senior year (1988–1989), she was named First-team Parade All-American, as well as first team All-America in softball.

+College career

-She was offered a scholarship to play for the women's basketball team at the University of Iowa, but had to cancel it after she gave birth to her daughter, Candace.
+Griffith was offered a scholarship to play for the women's basketball team at the University of Iowa, but had to cancel it after she gave birth to her daughter, Candace.

-Afterward, she attended Palm Beach Junior College in Lake Worth, Florida, where she earned Junior College All-America honors in 1990-91.
+Afterward, she attended Palm Beach Junior College in Lake Worth, Florida, where she earned Junior College All-America honors in 1990–91.
 She later transferred to Florida Atlantic University, which was then a Division II school, where she graduated in 1993, earning Kodak Division II Player of the Year honors.
 While in school, she supported herself and her daughter by working for a car repossession company.

+Professional career

+Germany

+Following her graduating from college, Griffith began her professional basketball playing career in Germany with DJK Wildcats Aschaffenburg, where she played from 1993 to 1997.
+In 1997, she finished as the top scorer and rebounder in the Euroleague Women, averaging 24.7 points and 17.1 rebounds per game.